ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 - Dead code elimination (removing unreachable branches)
 - A complete interpreter using stateful evaluation

-The expression language is small enough to understand completely, yet it is rich enough to demonstrate every optics pattern you would need for real-world tree manipulation.
+The expression language is small enough to understand completely, yet it is rich enough to demonstrate every optics pattern you would likely need for real-world tree manipulation.

 ---